daya-diaz/daya-diaz/README.md

 # Nice to meet you. 👋

-*I'm a passionate front-end developer who loves creating web applications.
+*I'm a passionate FullStack developer who loves creating web & mobile applications.
 I believe technology can change the world for the better, and that's what I aim to do.*

 Things I like to do:

 - ✨ Creative Code
 - 🌍 WebSites
+- 📱 Mobile Apps
 - ⚙️ System applications

 About me:

-- 🌱 I'm currently learning GraphQL and Jest
+- 🌱 I'm currently learning Jest
 - 💡 I try to help people who are starting in programming
 - 💬 Ask me about anything, but know that I'm passionate about technology
 - 📫 How to contact me: [Portfólio](https://portfolio-silk-ten-16.vercel.app/) and dayadiazprofissional@gmail.com